-- 8.5.31 In relation to compliance, the Board will: - (a) ensure that the standards of probity and good governance required by these Bylaws and the general law are met; - (b) develop budgets and manage the funds of the Agency subject to the requirements of these By-laws, and any relevant funding authority; - (c) oversee all financial operations and accounting procedures and ensure that proper records and books of account are kept; - (d) establish compliance policies and monitor performance in relation to governmental and other legal obligations; - (e) send two copies of the annual report, auditor's report and audited financial statements of the Agency to the Accounts Committee of Review within four months following the end of the financial year; - (f) operate such bank accounts as it shall decide, provided that all banking transactions shall be authorised by any two of the signatories approved by the Board from time to time; - (g) prepare and publish an annual report on the activities of the Agency; and - (h) conduct an annual public meeting at which a report on the activities of the Agency is presented. - 8.5.32 In relation to management oversight, the Board will: - (a) approve and monitor an annual plan for the achievement of strategic goals; - (b) obtain and consider reports on the management and programs of the Agency to ensure ongoing good governance; - (c) implement procedures to conduct an evaluation of programs of the Agency to ensure best practice in service provision; - (d) ensure the Agency meets or exceeds the expectations and standards required by the Church and funding bodies; and - (e) raise funds to support the work of the Agency, which may be obtained from endowments, grants, gifts, fundraising efforts and borrowings.
+- 8.5.31 In relation to compliance, the Board will: - (a) ensure that the standards of probity and good governance required by these Bylaws and the general law are met; - (b) develop budgets and manage the funds of the Agency subject to the requirements of these By-laws, and any relevant funding authority; - (c) oversee all financial operations and accounting procedures and ensure that proper records and books of account are kept; - (d) establish compliance policies and monitor performance in relation to governmental and other legal obligations; - (e) send two copies of the annual report, auditor's report and audited financial statements of the Agency to the Accounts Committee of Review within four months following the end of the financial year; - (f) operate such bank accounts as it shall decide, provided that all banking transactions shall be authorised by any two of the signatories approved by the Board from time to time: - (g) prepare and publish an annual report on the activities of the Agency; and - (h) conduct an annual public meeting at which report on the activities of the Agency is presented. - 8.5.32 In relation to management oversight, the Board wills. - (a) approve and monitor an annual print for the achievement of strategic goals; - (b) obtain and consider reports on the management and programs of the Agency to ensure ongoing good to creating the control of the agency to ensure ongoing good to creating the control of the Agency to ensure ongoing good to creating the control of the Agency to ensure ongoing good to creating the control of the Agency to ensure ongoing good to creating the control of the Agency to ensure ongoing good to creating the control of the Agency to ensure ongoing good to creating the control of the Agency to ensure ongoing good to creating the control of the Agency to ensure ongoing good to creating the control of the Agency to ensure ongoing good to creating the control of the Agency to ensure ongoing good to creating the control of the Agency to ensure ongoing good to creating the control of the Agency to ensure ongoing good to creating the control of the Agency to the control of the Cont - (c) implement procedures to conduct an evaluation of programs of the Agency to ensure best practice in service provision; - (d) ensure the Agency meets or exceeds the expectations and standards required by the Church and funding codes; and - (e) raise funds to support the work of the Agency, which may be obtained from endowments, grants gifts, fundraising efforts and borrowings.